e121016373/resourceMangementTool/README.md

 #### Create local database

 1. Open SQL Server Management Studio (SSMS)
-2. Create a new local database instance (Right-click Databases>New Database...>give Database a name)
+2. Create a new local database instance (Right-click Databases>New Database...>give Database a name (eg. ResourceMGMT))

 #### Prepare the database and populate